ThDegen/AI-Real-Image-Classification/README.md

 >
 > Answer:

 We managed dependencies using uv, a package manager, with pyproject.toml as the single source of truth for all project dependencies.
 Dependencies are organized into production requirements and development tools.
+This structure prevents verion conflicts and keeps our production images lightweight.

 For a new team member to get an exact copy of our development environment, they would first need to install uv and clone the repository.
 Running uv sync in the project root automatically creates a virtual environment and installs all dependencies with exact versions from pyproject.toml.
 The uv.lock file ensures reproducible installations across all team members' environments.
+This guarentees that every teammember operates on identical package binaries.

 ### Question 5